-Maui fire: Search for victims intensifies after 80 deaths
+Maui fire: 89 killed as governor warns of 'significant' death toll rise

 Mr Greenberg added that while close to 1,000 people are still yet to be contacted, some of these may be safe but out of reach for a number of reasons.

-Meanwhile, sniffer dogs trained to detect bodies have been looking for signs of corpses under the rubble in Lahaina.
+Sniffer dogs trained to detect bodies have been looking for signs of corpses under the rubble in Lahaina.
+So far, they have covered only 3% of the search area but more dogs will be joining the recovery operation.

+Maui County's police chief, John Pelletier, said it is too early to appreciate the scale of the mission to recover and identify bodies, some of which have been incinerated.

 There have also been reports of bodies being found around the local harbour, where people have been pulled out alive.